-The reception budget category is comprised of your venue site fees, catering and dessert costs and any miscellaneous fees that may be included in your BEO (Banquet Event Order) from the venue or caterer.
+The reception budget category is comprised of your venue site fees, catering and dessert costs, bar costs and any miscellaneous fees that may be included in your BEO (Banquet Event Order) from the venue or caterer.
 If your venue does not have an in-house catering company or they are not making your desserts, you’ll want to add a category to your budget and break out desserts/catering.

 - Ceremony: 2-3%

 The ceremony category will only be used if you are getting married at a church or separate venue from your reception, otherwise you can allocate this percentage elsewhere.
 This is the recommended amount of your total budget to spend on that space.
 If the venue is all-inclusive, you can move this percentage up to your Reception budget category.